2

 How much do entry level business diploma jobs pay per hour?

-High-paying professions that can reach $200,000 annually without a degree include roles such as commercial pilot, real estate broker, and certain sales positions like software or medical device sales.
+High-paying professions that can reach $200,000 annually without a degree include roles such as commercial pilot, real estate broker, and certain sales manager positions.
 Success in these fields often depends on experience, skills, certifications, and performance rather than formal education.

 How to make $10,000 a month without a degree?

-Entry-level business jobs include roles such as administrative assistant, sales associate, customer service representative, and data entry clerk.
-These positions often require strong communication, organizational skills, and basic knowledge of office software like Microsoft Office or Google Workspace.
+Entry level business jobs include roles such as administrative assistant, customer service representative, sales associate, and data entry clerk.
+These positions typically require strong communication skills, basic knowledge of office software, and a high school diploma or equivalent.
+They offer opportunities to gain experience and develop skills relevant to business operations.

 What is the difference between Entry Level Business Diploma vs Administrative Assistant?